moorthynair/City-ranking-based-on-AQI/README.md

 2. Activate the environment `conda activate enter_env-name`
 3. Change the directory `cd City-ranking-based-on-AQI`
 4. Clone the repository `git clone https://github.com/moorthynair/City-ranking-based-on-AQI.git`
-5. install the requirements `pip install -r reqiurements.txt`
+5. install the requirements `pip install -r requirements.txt`

 ## Get the Code runnning
   1. If your date of interest is on or after 29th January 2018.
 The set-1 codes can be [`Ranking_based_on_AQI_code_set1.py`](https://github.com/moorthynair/City-ranking-based-on-AQI/blob/main/Ranking_based_on_AQI_code_set1.py).